psam21/cb/docs/requirements/profile-editing-enhancement.md

 Enhance the `/profile` page from read-only display to full-featured profile editing with support for all Nostr Kind 0 metadata fields, including profile picture upload, banner upload, lightning addresses, and extended metadata.

+**CRITICAL REQUIREMENT**: All implementation must follow Service-Oriented Architecture (SOA) patterns established in the codebase.
+See Section 12 for detailed SOA requirements.

 ---

 ## Current State Assessment